 Question 1.
 (20 points) Consider the file architecture shown in the following figure.
-For each file there is an index structure which contains 8 entries: the first 7 entries are pointers to 1 KB data blocks and the last entry points to a secondary index data structure which contains 8 more data pointers.
+For each file, there is an index structure which contains 8 entries: the first 7 entries are pointers to 1 KB data blocks and the last entry points to a secondary index (aka a single indirect block) which contains 8 more data pointers.
 Thus, the maximum file size supported by this architecture is 15 KB.

 - a.
-(5 points) Suppose you wanted to increase the maximum file size beyond 15 KB.
-One approach would be to replace the direct data pointers in the primary index with secondary index pointers.
-What would be the maximum resulting file size? - b.
-(15 points) A different approach would be to replace the direct data pointers in the secondary index with tertiary index pointers.
-What would be the pros and cons of this approach versus the first approach?
+(5 points) Suppose you wanted to increase the maximum file size beyond 15 KB without increasing the size of the primary index structure.
+One approach would be to replace all direct data pointers in the primary index with secondary index pointers.
+What would be the resulting maximum file size? - b.
+(5 points) A different approach would be to replace the direct data pointers in the secondary index with tertiary index pointers (i.e., change the secondary index structure from a single indirect block to a double indirect block).
+What would be the resulting maximum file size? - c.
+(10 points) Which approach would be better for storing (1) larger files, and (2) smaller files?
+Explain why.
+You can assume that all files are within the maximize size of both architectures.